Zenulous/luis-test-framework/README.md

 # Prerequisites

+Some familiarity with Node.js development and LUIS is assumed as the current state of the framework is very preliminary.
+This repository is not meant to be a first guide for these tools!
+To familiarize yourself with these technologies, [LUIS documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) and [Node.js tutorials](https://www.w3schools.com/nodejs/) are great places to start.

 If you only want to see some examples of how the CFG generates utterances, this is possible without an Azure / LUIS account.
 You only need:

 * Node.js installed (preferably a recent version, with npm).